ru4871SG/data-pipeline-Airflow-PostgreSQL-MySQL/README.md

 When you use the main Airflow DAG script (`airflow_data_transfer_automatic_runs.py`), the DAG graph should look like the below image:
 ![Airflow DAG graph](airflow_dag_graph.png)

-When you run this DAG for the first time, Airflow will take the path of `check_mysql`, which will check the first five rows in the MySQL table.
-After the DAG is executed, it will automatically re-execute the DAG from the beginning, but it will choose the path of `skip_check_mysql` instead.
+If you run this DAG for the first time, Airflow will take the path of `check_mysql`, which will check the existence of the MySQL table and its first five rows.
+When the check is successful, the DAG will proceed to complete the rest of the tasks in the chain.
+After all the tasks are successfully completed, it will automatically re-execute the DAG from the beginning, but it will choose the path of `skip_check_mysql` instead of `check_mysql`.

+However, if the `check_mysql` task fails (which means you do not have the MySQL table in your database, or if the MySQL table is empty), the DAG will retry the task twice before failing the entire DAG run.
+If this happens, you need to investigate your MySQL table in your database.

 I designed the DAG to have branches like this simply to showcase my skills in the DAG creation process.
 Basically, `check_mysql` will be executed once, and skipped for the rest of the DAG runs.

 ## How to Use